dgis/xsddiagram/ReadMe.txt

 CHANGES:

+version 0.9 (2011-05-17)
+- Allow to expand restriction type (Thanks to Hermann).
+- Fix an unicode issue with infinity character when building xsd diagram on linux.

 version 0.8 (2010-10-31)
 - Add support for JPG.
 - Add command line options to generate PNG, JPG or SVG image without the GUI window.